Why North Korea still hates the United States

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)The pause button was hit on the Korean War 64 years ago Thursday.
+(CNN)The pause button was hit on the Korean War in 1953.
 Its legacy of destruction lives on.

 In just three years, the war claimed the lives of millions of people and forever changed the Korean Peninsula.